nwtobbe/BareProx/README.md

 Done.
+Modified code to use only hosts that are online
+Added Proxmox health on Landingpage
-Added Snapmirror view
+Added Landingpage 24h jobs with failed and warnings Added Snapmirror view
 Added support for SnapLock / Tamper Proof Snapshots Added removal of snapmirror relationship if a volume is unselected in settings.